Authorization (Polizy)

 auth:

-authzStore: local # default — data/permissions/*.json (in-memory index)
+authzStore: local # default in dune mode — data/permissions/*.json (in-memory index)

 Common patterns